tofis102/deliverable/README.md

-# Code for AI-Led Qualitative Interviews and Focus Groups (with AI and Human Participants)
+# Code for AI-led Qualitative Interviews and Focus Groups (with AI and Human Participants)

 ## Repository Summary